VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI3/p_input_devices.md

 Computers would not serve a purpose to most people if it was not easy to put data in and get data out.
 If you had a calculator with a broken screen or a broken keypad, it would be useless either way.

-The ulility of the devices we use is intrinsically tied to how quickly and comfortably we can put data in and get the data we want out.
+The utility of the devices we use is intrinsically tied to how quickly and comfortably we can put data in and get the data we want out.

 # -

 One of the frustrating things about shopping for a computer is that we're taught to think about their specs as strictly quantifiable.
 You can read something like,

 <link rel="preconnect" href="https://fonts.googleapis.com">
 <link rel="preconnect" href="https://fonts.gstatic.com" crossorigin>